-PL 445 and PL 209 are located within the Upper Dawson River sub-basin, which is part of the Fitzroy River Basin.
-Key watercourses within the vicinity of the Project include Woleebee Creek, which flows north from its headwaters flanking the southwestern boundary of PL 209 to join Juandah Creek to the northeast (Figure 5.1).
-Smaller headwater tributaries of Woleebee Creek present within the Project area, include Conloi and Hellhole Creeks.
-The Project lease lies almost entirely within the sub-catchment of Woleebee Creek.
+ATP 2059 is located within the Upper Dawson River sub-basin, which is part of the Fitzroy River Basin.
+Key watercourses within the vicinity of ATP 2059 include Wandoan Creek, which flows northeast from its headwaters flanking the south-eastern boundary of ATP 2059 to join Woleebee Creek off-lease to the northeast (Figure 5.1).
+Woleebee Creek flows north along the eastern boundary of ATP 2059.

-The watercourses across the Project area are ephemeral and typically flow only during significant runoff events likely due to being located in the higher reaches of the catchments with limited runoff area.
-Watercourses within the Project area are classified as Stream Orders 1 to 5 using the Strahler method, with the majority being Stream Order 1 (minor streams) (State of Queensland 2021a).
+The watercourses across ATP 2059 are characteristically ephemeral and typically flow only during significant runoff events, likely due to being located in higher reaches of the catchments with limited runoff area.
+Watercourses within ATP 2059 are classified as Stream Orders 1 to 5 using the Strahler method, with the majority being Stream Order 1 (minor streams) (State of Queensland 2021a).
 Woleebee Creek is Stream Order 5.